 HIV infects the brain early in the course of HIV disease.
 Signs of HIV-associated neurocognitive disorders (previously called HIV encephalopathy) usually develop slowly and become more obvious when the patient has AIDS, especially in the advanced stage.
 HAND may present at various stages of severity and is classified as:

 - Asymptomatic Neurocognitive Impairment (ANI) if there is impairment in cognitive function (memory, thinking and understanding), but everyday functioning is not affected.

 - Mild Neurocognitive Disorder (MND) if there is impairment in cognitive function and mild interference in everyday functioning.

 - Poor concentration and short-term memory loss, eventually leading to dementia.

 - Personality changes with depression, apathy, withdrawal or irritability.

 Often there are no obvious abnormalities on examination of the central nervous system early in the disease.
 The worsening of HAND can be slowed with ART.

 - CT and MRI scans with HAND reveal cortical atrophy.
 In contrast, scans in progressive multifocal leukoencephalopathy (PML) due to Creutzfeldt-Jakob infection show areas of white matter demyelination.

-WHO staging system for HIV infection in adults and adolescents
+WHO staging system for HIV infection in adults and adolescents (for reference)

 Clinical stage 1